Windows Mobile: Windows CE

 Microsoft's work on handheld portable devices began with research projects in 1990, with the work on Windows CE beginning in 1992.
 Initially, the OS and the user interface were developed separately.
 With Windows CE being based on Windows 95 code and a separate team handing the user interface which was codenamed WinPad (later Microsoft At Work for Handhelds).
 Windows 95 had strong pen support making porting easy; with some saying "At this time, Windows 95 offers outstanding pen support.
 It is treating pens right for the first time."
 WinPad was delayed due to price and performance issues, before being scrapped in early 1995 due to touchscreen driver problems relating to WriteTouch technology, made by NCR Microelectronic Products.
 Although WinPad was never released as a consumer product, Alpha builds were released showcasing many interface elements.
 During development of WinPad a separate team worked on a project called Pulsar; designed to be a mobile communications version of WinPad, described as a "pager on Steroids".
 This project was also canceled around the same time as WinPad.
 The two disbanded groups would form the Pegasus project in 1995.
 Pegasus would work on the hardware side of the Windows CE OS, attempting to create a form factor similar to a PC-esque PDA like WinPad, with communications functionality like Pulsar.
-Under the name Handheld PC, a hardware reference guide was created and devices began shipping in 1996, although most of these device bore little resemblance to the goal of a pen-based touchscreen handheld device.
+Under the name Handheld PC, a hardware reference guide was created, and devices began shipping in 1996, although most of these devices bore little resemblance to the goal of a pen-based touchscreen handheld device.
 A specification for a smaller form factor under the name Palm-size PC was released in 1998.